Video: Scrap.io - How to Start?

 Stop Overpaying for Dead Data

-The apartment building market isn't shrinking. $94.3 billion in construction value. $165.5 billion in transactions.
-251,279 buildings with real decision-makers behind them.
+The apartment building market isn't shrinking. $94.3 billion in construction value. $165.5 billion in 2025 transactions.
+414,496 buildings with real decision-makers behind them.
+And most companies trying to reach those decision-makers are still paying $700+ for lists that are half-dead before the CSV finishes downloading.

 That was maybe acceptable in 2020.
-Not in 2026.

 Your next campaign doesn't have to start with a bounced email.